-- 1. Start the IBM DB2 Buffer Pool Analyzer by double-clicking the icon on your Windows desktop, or use the Start push button on the taskbar to start this client application. - If you are using DB2 Performance Expert, click Tools > Buffer Pool Analysis for z/OS on the menu bar, or click the Opens the Buffer Pool Analysis for z/OS window toolbar button. - The DB2 Buffer Pool Analyzer z/OS main window is displayed. - 2.
-On the menu bar, click File > Start Simulation.
-Alternatively, click the Starts simulating buffer pools toolbar button. - The Open dialog box is displayed.
+1. Start the IBM DB2 Buffer Pool Analyzer by double-clicking the icon on your Windows desktop, or use the Start push button on the taskbar to start this client application.

+If you are using DB2 Performance Expert, click Tools > Buffer Pool Analysis for z/OS on the menu bar, or click the Opens the Buffer Pool Analysis for z/OS window toolbar button.

+The DB2 Buffer Pool Analyzer - z/OS main window is displayed.

+2. On the menu bar, click File > Start Simulation.
+Alternatively, click the Starts simulating buffer pools toolbar button.

+To directly simulate Object Placement results right-click the object placement result file and select Simulate....

+Note: Simulate... passes the object placement recommendations to the simulation function.
+If the files match, the object placement output is used, otherwise an error message is displayed.

+The Open dialog box is displayed.
 You use this dialog box to select and open a trace data file that contains the buffer pool activity data you want to use for the simulation.

-Several sample buffer pool trace data files (\.trace) are delivered with Buffer Pool Analyzer in the ...\samples\simulation folder.
+Several sample buffer pool trace data files (\.trace) are delivered with Buffer Pool Analyzer in the ... \samples\simulation folder.
 You can use them to become familiar with this function.

-3. Continue with "Selecting and opening a trace data file."
+3. Continue with "Selecting and opening a trace data file" on page 112.

-Selecting and opening a trace data file About this task
+Selecting and opening a trace data file